Archaeology and local history

 The National Park Authority works on a wide variety of projects that conserve and protect the historic environment.
 You can read more about this work here, and keep up to date with the latest project news.

 Historic Environment Record

-The North York Moors Historic Environment Record (HER) is the archaeological index for the National Park area.
-The database contains summary information on the archaeological knowledge that we hold.
+The North York Moors Historic Environment Record (HER) is the archaeological index for the National Park area and is maintained by the National Park Authority.
+The database contains summary information on the archaeological knowledge that we hold; it includes non-designated features and sites, Scheduled Monuments, Listed Buildings and Registered Parks and Gardens of Historic Interest.
 This map presents the data graphically against a digital Ordnance Survey map background, which enables an assessment of the archaeological resource or potential of an area.